AaltoSciComp/scicomp-docs/training/scip/kickstart-2024.rst

    * This page is generated based on the 2023 version.
 The information and schedule will still be updated - expect significant schedule changes.
-   * Registration is not yet open.
+   * Registrations are open at https://link.webropol.com/ep/scicompsummer2024

 Kickstart is a three × half day course for researchers to get